-The photo above is from just after WW2, it shows the bottling plant from the air – it is on the right hand side of the picture about half way up.
-Just above it is the then very new Lewisham Hill Estate, and a little further up are the prefabs next to Hollyhedge House are clear above the bottling plant on the edge of Blackheath (there is a photo from a different angle from an earlier post.
-To the left is the engineering firm Elliot Brothers (which the blog will probably return to).
+The photo above is from just after World War 2 it shows the bottling plant from the air – it is on the right hand side of the picture about half way up.
+Just above it is the then very new Lewisham Hill Estate, and a little further up are the prefabs next to Hollyhedge House are clear – there is a photo from a different angle from an earlier post.
+Just below the bottling plant is the engineering firm Elliot Brothers (which the blog will probably return to).

 The bottling plant continued in operation until the 1980s when it was sold to Tesco for the current supermarket.
 The bottles below may have been used at Lewisham during Whitbread’s ownership.

-The Anchor name does live on close to the site, what was presumably the brewery tap is on the corner of Lewisham Road and Lewisham Hill (known for a while as Bridge House).
+The Anchor name does live on close to the site, what the brewery tap is on the corner of Lewisham Road and Lewisham Hill (known for a while as Bridge House).
 It closed for a while in the early 2000s but re-opened in 2011 and was still open when this post was updated (June 2018).

 The black and white photo is from the Britain from Above website which allows use of its photos for non-commercial blogs; bottle photos come from eBay.
 The photo of The Anchor is by Chris Whippet and is on a Creative Commons via Geograph.

 The census and related information comes from Find My Past.